calvinwang9/Sports-betting-odds/README.md

 Although the profit margin is very low in straight arbitrage betting, this strategy is used in conjunction with bookmaker promotions to make more consistent and significant profits with little to no risk.

 The promotion explored here is for comebacks in the NBA, where if your team leads 10 but loses you get a refund on your bet as a bonus bet.

-### Sports_list
-Just displays a list of in-season sports supported by the api.